 HB 1033-Relating to Dockless Bicycle Sharing

 Bicycle sharing is a relatively new venture making its way across the country.
 Currently, the regulation of bicycle sharing companies is left up to local jurisdictions.
-HB 1033 creates a regulatory framework governing the operation of dockless bicycle sharing companies in the state and would preempt local governments regulatory authority of bicycle sharing companies by giving this authority to the state.
+HB 1033 creates a regulatory framework governing the operation of dockless and docked bicycle sharing companies in the state and would preempt local governments regulatory authority of bicycle sharing companies by giving this authority to the state.

 AIF supports legislation that implements statewide policies that create price competition, promote consumer choice, enhance customer experience, create jobs and remove anti-competitive local regulations.